Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: ConDense-MoE ( CD-MoE )

 Our \texttt{CD-MoE} framework removes the standard routing mechanism during inference.
-For each expert $E_i$, we use {C4 calibration data} to inference and compute the mean of $g_{i,t}$ when that expert is activated, which is then used as the fixed gate value $g_i$ for that expert during the inference phase:
+For each expert $E_i$, we use open-source C4 calibration data to compute the mean of $g_{i,t}$ when that expert is activated, which is then used as the fixed gate value $g_i$ for that expert during the inference phase:

 For the condense layer, we only retain $K$ routing experts including the shared experts, which is consistent with the number of active experts during the training phase.
-Additionally, benefiting from sufficient training during the training stage, the shared expert is retained, as shown in Figure \ref{fig:fig0} right.
+Additionally, benefiting from sufficient training during the training stage, the shared expert is retained, as shown in Figure~\ref{fig:fig0} right.
 After condensation, the MoE layer is represented as:

 Next, we describe how to select the most crucial experts. \citet{lu2024expertsequalefficientexpert} explore all possible expert combinations and choose the combination of experts that makes the layer outputs before and after pruning as close as possible, while pruning the rest.
 However, for fine-grained MoE models like \textit{DeepSeekMoE-16B} \citep{dai2024deepseekmoe} and \textit{Qwen1.5-MoE-A2.7B} \citep{qwen_moe}, where the number of experts often exceeds 60, testing all permutations of experts requires significant computational resources and time.
 Therefore, we propose using a greedy search approach Algorithm \ref{algo:algo1_revised} to select the most critical experts.